- Approximation schemes for viscosity solutions of fully nonlinear stochastic partial differential equations. [arXiv, abstract]

 - Homogenization of pathwise Hamilton-Jacobi equations.
 Journal de Mathématiques Pures et Appliquées, 2018 [link, arXiv, abstract]

-In this paper, Perron's method is used to construct viscosity solutions of fully nonlinear degenerate parabolic pathwise (stochastic) partial differential equations.
-This provides an alternative method for proving existence for such equations that relies solely on a comparison principle, rather than considering limits of solutions of equations driven by smooth approximating paths.
-The result covers the most general case of multiplicative noise, that is, equations driven by a multidimensional geometric rough path and Hamiltonians with nontrivial spatial dependence.
-Also included in this note is a list of examples of equations satisfying the comparison principle, so that, in particular, the results proved here imply that the Cauchy problem for these equations is well-posed.
+We use Perron's method to construct viscosity solutions of fully nonlinear degenerate parabolic pathwise (rough) partial differential equations.
+This provides an intrinsic method for proving the existence of solutions that relies only on a comparison principle, rather than considering equations driven by smooth approximating paths.
+The result covers the case of multidimensional geometric rough path noise, where the noise coefficients depend nontrivially on space and on the gradient of the solution.
+Also included in this note is a discussion of the comparison principle and a summary of the pathwise equations for which one has been proved.

 We present qualitative and quantitative homogenization results for pathwise Hamilton-Jacobi equations with “rough” multiplicative driving signals.
 When there is only one such signal and the Hamiltonian is convex, we show that the equation, as well as equations with smooth approximating paths, homogenize.
 In the multi-signal setting, we demonstrate that blow-up or homogenization may take place.
 The paper also includes a new well-posedness result, which gives explicit estimates for the continuity of the solution map and the equicontinuity of solutions in the spatial variable.